 "Duty to God" is an essential element of scouting values that we strive to reinforce daily at camp.
 We begin every meal with the assertion that "a Scout is reverent," after which we offer grace.
 Religious services are also an important part of the camping experience.

 SHOOTING COMPETITIONS

 Scouts and Scouters can show off their stuff.

 SERVICE PROJECTS

+We can always us the help!
 See the Commissioners for details.

 VOLLEYBALL, HORSESHOES, FRISBEE GOLF & MORE